CONCERTA- methylphenidate hydrochloride tablet, extended release

 What is CONCERTA?

-CONCERTA is a central nervous system (CNS) stimulant prescription medicine used for the treatment of Attention Deficit and Hyperactivity Disorder (ADHD) in children 6 years of age and older and adults up to 65 years of age.
+CONCERTA is a central nervous system (CNS) stimulant prescription medicine used for the treatment of attention deficit hyperactivity disorder (ADHD) in people 6 to 65 years of age.
 CONCERTA may help increase attention and decrease impulsiveness and hyperactivity in people with ADHD.

-It is not known if CONCERTA is safe and effective in children under 6 years of age.
+CONCERTA is not recommended for use in children under 6 years of age with ADHD.

 CONCERTA is a federally controlled substance (CII) because it contains methylphenidate that can be a target for people who abuse prescription medicines or street drugs.
 Keep CONCERTA in a safe place to protect it from theft.
 Never give your CONCERTA to anyone else because it may cause death or harm them.
 Selling or giving away CONCERTA may harm others and is against the law.

-Do not take CONCERTA if you or your child:
+Do not take CONCERTA if you or your child are:

-• are taking, or have stopped taking within the past 14 days, a medicine called monoamine oxidase inhibitor (MAOI)
+• taking, or have stopped taking within the past 14 days, a medicine called a monoamine oxidase inhibitor (MAOI)

 Before taking CONCERTA, tell your healthcare provider about all of your or your child's medical conditions, including if you or your child: